 The tree-lined streets of Historic Downtown Overland Park make this the picture-perfect place to visit during the holidays.
 The Mayor’s Christmas Tree is adorned with lights, and local shops are filled with unique gift ideas.
-If you are fortunate to make your visit on the third Friday of the month, you are in for treat.
-Local Life 3rd Friday is celebrated in Downtown OP with gallery openings, much, food & drink samples, spa treatments, sales and more.
+If you are fortunate to make your visit on the third Friday of the month, you are in for a treat.
+Local Life Third Friday is celebrated in Downtown OP with gallery openings, food & drink samples, spa treatments, sales and much more.

 Ice Rinks | Nov.-March